oscarotero/simple-crud/README.md

 * Item represents a table of the database and each row of this table.
 * ItemCollection is like an array of items (stores the result of a query).

-Each database table you want to use must have an own class extending Item and configurated with the database connection, real table name, etc.

 Let's configure the database connection and create a class for each table in the database:

 ```php